coruscateor/act_rs/README.md

 ## What Is An Actor?

 An actor is an object that runs in its own thread or task.
-You usually might communicate with it via a message queue.
+You usually might communicate with it via a channel.

-Actors have their own state, so you can just send a message indicating what you want done to a particular actor without necessarily having to move everything to do it into its scope.
+Actors have their own state, so ideally you just send a them messages indicating what you want done and you shouldn't necessarily need to move everything to do this work into the scope of each individual actor.

 <br />

+/*

 ## Components Of An Actor